 - have the organic waste composted at the local landfill — it’s generally cheaper to drop organic waste at a landfill than other rubbish.

 Very few schools still use incinerators.
-They are usually only at remote schools without easy access to other waste disposal facilities.
+They're usually only used at remote schools without easy access to other waste disposal facilities.
 Incinerators put contaminants into the air and can be a health hazard.

-If you use an incinerator to burn waste, you need resource consent.
-This is required by the Resource Management (National Environmental Standards for Air Quality) Regulations 2004 (external link) .
+If you use an incinerator to burn waste, you need resource consent as required under the Resource Management Regulations 2004.